Friday, December 13, 2024

 Share

-Sydney is surrounded by natural wonders, from the stunning coastline in the east to the rugged mountains in the west.
-But for those seeking a true escape into nature, a trip a little further afield is well worth it.
 Just 135 kilometers northwest of Sydney lies the Capertee Valley, a breathtaking canyon characterized by towering sandstone cliffs and lush forests of river oaks and eucalypts.
-This magnificent valley, the world second largest canyon, is a hidden gem just over 3 hours drive from the Sydney.
+This magnificent valley, the world’s second largest canyon and the biggest canyon in Australia is a hidden gem just over 3 hours drive from the Sydney.

-Where is Capertee Valley?
+Where is Capertee Canyon Valley?

 Capertee Valley is nestled within a beautiful expanse of national parkland in regional New South Wales, on the traditional lands of the Wiradjuri people.
 Positioned about 135 kilometers northwest of Sydney, the valley is part of Capertee National Park, which is bordered by Wollemi National Park (a part of the Greater Blue Mountains World Heritage Area) to the east and southeast, and Gardens of Stone National Park to the south.
 It’s a remote yet captivating location, with small villages like Capertee nearby and the larger towns of Mudgee and Lithgow within reach.